tripott/pro-log-fishing/README.md

   $ yarn (or npm install)
   ```

+### Obtaining a Weather Underground API key

+When adding a new fishing log entry, a call is made to the [Weather Underground API](https://www.wunderground.com/weather/api/) to obtain weather and wind data.

+- Sign up for an account
+- Create an API key under the **Anvil** plan.

+> IMPORTANT:  Please make a note of the api key and keep it a secret.

 ### Setting up CouchDB on Cloudant

 **pro-log-fishing** synchronizes an in-browser PouchDB database with a hosted CouchDB in Cloudant, a fully-managed NoSQL database-as-a-service (DBaaS).